File Naming Script Editor

 The file naming script editor is used to manage the file naming scripts available for use by Picard.
-Each script has a title that will show up in the script selection box.
-There are two types of scripts available:
+Each script has a title that will show up in the script selection box, and all listed scripts can be edited by the user.

 The editor screen has the following sections: